Analysis | Kayleigh McEnany’s bogus excuse for a lack of coronavirus transparency

 Nahra said there may be valid privacy concerns when it comes to how much disclosure someone like White House physician Sean Conley can provide about Trump’s health, given the doctor-patient relationship.
 But when it comes to raw numbers, it’s “just made up.”

 It also bears noting that the U.S. government, via the Centers for Disease Control and Prevention, already provides raw numbers of Americans who have been infected in the population at large and in individual states.
-The scale there is certainly much larger than the White House, but there’s a similar principle at play: You’re only disclosing the number of people within a larger universe who have tested positive.
+The scale there is certainly much larger than the White House, but there’s a similar principle at play: You’re disclosing only the number of people within a larger universe who have tested positive.

 In other words, it’s the latest example of the White House clamming up using dubious justifications.
 Conley said Sunday that his rosy review of Trump’s health on Saturday was meant to be “upbeat” and suggested he initially declined to disclose that Trump had been on supplemental oxygen because “that might steer the course of illness in another direction."